 The locals call this the Hummingbird because of the shape.
 We are underground looking up at the sky and the colors it brings out in the canyon walls.
 A Navajo guide is leading through the canyon.
 We are all masked, as required in Navajo territory.

 To get here we drove to a remote spot in the desert outside Page, Arizona in the far southwestern part of the State.
 From the office outside the canyon we walk downhill with our guide to a hole in the ground that serves as the canyon entrance.
 Several sets of steps and ladders lead us deep underground for the starting point of our gradual walk uphill through Lower Antelope Canyon.

 There are just four of us but larger groups follow behind.
 Once we reach our starting point at the bottom of the canyon, we are reminded of those following us when a water bottle dropped from high above slams into my head.
 Argh!

 No damage done, we start our gradual ascent.
 The scene is other-worldly.
 Intense colors and curving walls greet us at every turn.
 Morning light filtering in from above works its magic to produce a show of light, color, and shape.

 We feel no sense of claustrophobia, The cavern is immense and always light.
 To get a sense of scale, see if you can find the hiker in the image below.

 Magical curves and shapes are everywhere, bathed in the morning light.
 Some are quite remarkable, like the one below.

 In this moment, however, we are feeling no anxiety.
-Wonder at the exotic beauty and play of color have captured our attention.
+Wonder at the exotic beauty and the play of color and light have captured our attention.

 It takes us about 45 minutes to make our way to the exit.
 One last short climb brings us to the surface not far for the Navajo office.
 Our trip will end with an early lunch of Navajo flat bread in a native hogan constructed nearby.
 The hogan is the traditional style Navajo home with its door opening facing East to capture the early morning spirits.